 Mandy Nice is senior CEM, Lexipol.
 She has over 18 years of experience developing and implementing national award-winning physical fitness and wellness programs.
 Her work has been featured in highly esteemed industry publications, and she has routinely served as a subject matter expert and professional speaker for industry-leading organizations, including the U.S. Bureau of Justice Assistance, the National Justice Clearinghouse, the National White Collar Crime Center, the National Fraternal Order of Police, the National Foundation Research Associates and the International Association of Chiefs of Police.

 Traci Tauferner is director of Advanced Tactical Medicine, and a U.S. military veteran with over 15 years of experience working with first responder agencies.
-A passionate advocate for the health and wellness of emergency service professionals, she specializes in developing tailored wellness programs to enhance physical performance and prevent injury.
+A passionate advocate for the health and wellness of emergency service professionals, she specializes in developing tailored wellness programs to enhance physical performance and prevent injury as an athletic trainer.
 Traci is a respected speaker and panelist who has dedicated her career to supporting the well-being of those who serve on the front lines.

 EMS1 is using generative AI to create some content that is edited and fact-checked by our editors.